FAQs

 What are the cancelation policies?

-- Cancellations made up to 07 days before the arrival date will be fully refunded less 5% for administrative expenses.
+– Cancellations made up to 30 days before the arrival date will be fully refunded, less 5% for administrative expenses.

-- Cancellations within 06 days prior to the arrival date will not be refunded.
+– Cancellations within 29 days before the arrival date will not be refunded.

 – Refunds will not apply under cancellations of air, road, lake, river, or trail travel due to changes in airline schedules, bad weather conditions, civil or government strikes, acts of God or government, acts of terrorism, force majeure (including world or local health conditions), criminal activity, or sickness.